 Miscarriage and Abdominal pain

-Abdominal pain during pregnancy can be a sign of miscarriage, if it is accompanied by vaginal bleeding or spotting.
+Abdominal pain during pregnancy can be a sign of miscarriage, if it is accompanied by bleeding or spotting.
 The bleeding can be heavy or light.
 This time abdominal pain can be mild or sharp and feel like low back pain.

 If a woman feels severe pain or heavy bleeding followed by abdominal pain, then she should immediately consult a doctor.